 Many of the marketing guides and articles you see every day are based on nothing but the author’s subjective opinion.

-So how do you separate facts from opinions?
+So how do you separate email marketing facts from opinions?
 That’s right, numbers.

 Numbers speak louder than words, and email marketing stats speak even louder.
-That’s why we at Snov.io have collected the most useful and striking email marketing statistics you should know about in 2020.
+That’s why we at Snov.io have collected the most useful and striking B2B email marketing statistics you should know about in 2023.

 Is email marketing overrated?

 Email is being questioned as a marketing channel every year.
 And yet the numbers show that it is stronger than ever.